You have no items in your shopping cart.

 Why Are Some Oils Cloudy, And Some Have Sediment On The Bottom Of The Tin?

 Cloudiness depends on the method by which the oil is made and whether or not it is filtered.
 Sediment in small amounts is normal for unfiltered oils and is not detrimental to the quality or taste of oil.
 Sometimes when oils are really new they are cloudy until the sediment has a chance to settle.

 Is Extra Virgin Olive Oil Better Than Other Grades Of Olive Oil?

 Yes!
 It will have more flavor than lower grades of oil.
 It is also a natural product extracted with only mechanical means (meaning no heat or solvents like some seed or pomace oils).
 It also contains natural antioxidants and polyphenols, which are proven to improve your health.
 These compounds are very low or absent from seed oils and non-virgin olive oil.

 Why Do Some Olive Oils Cost More Than Others?

 The real factor is how much it costs to make the oil.
-Extra virgin olive oil is a natural product, produced from very high quality, fresh olives that require careful handling and processing.
+EVOO is a natural product, produced from very high quality, fresh olives that require careful handling and processing.
 Many low cost oils are labeled as extra virgin but are actually lesser grade oils.

 How Can I Be Sure That The Oil I’m Buying Is Actually Extra Virgin?

 The California Olive Oil Council Seal Program assures customers that the oil they are buying is actually extra virgin.
-Currently, neither the USDA nor the FDA enforces labeling rules for extra virgin olive oils.
+Currently, neither the USDA nor the FDA enforces labeling rules for EVOO.
 Many oils are mislabeled and some are adulterated with seed oils.
 Look for the COOC seal as a symbol of quality.